-GOV.UK is a leading governmental agency in the UK and has always been on the forefront of great user centered design principals and philosophy.
-They have some of the best documented guideline and hand books around.
+GOV.UK is a leading governmental agency in the UK and has always been at the forefront of great user-centered design principals and philosophy.
+They have some of the best-documented guidelines and handbooks around.
 I’ve included three effective examples of their principals and guidelines.

-Google’s shapes its brand in many ways; one of which is through maintaining visual coherence of their products and visual assets.
+Google shapes its brand in many ways; one of which is through maintaining visual coherence of its products and visual assets.
 Here’s one example of how they do this in their visual assets guidelines.